VVonderboi/MPXOS/README.md

 A brief overview of features implemented:

-Running programs (with optional priority) Reading/setting the system date and time
+Running programs (with optional priority) Reading/setting the system date and time,
-Show running processes
+Show running processes,
-Get help
+An alarm,
-Change the command prompt
+Help commands (like a man page),
 Aliasing commands

 Tecniques used:

-Process managing
+Process managing,
-Memory managment
+Memory managment,
 Scheduling